go-gitea/gitea/docs/content/doc/installation/with-docker-rootless.en-us.md

 This guide assumes that you have created a user on the host called `git` with permission to run `docker exec`, and that the gitea container is called `gitea`.
 You will need to modify that user's shell to forward the commands to the `sh` executable inside the container, using `docker exec`.

-First, create the file `/usr/local/bin/gitea-shell` with the following contents:
+First, create the file `/usr/local/bin/gitea-shell` on the host, with the following contents:

 ```bash
 #!/bin/sh